Jaimilit/Project-Three-Battleship/README.md

 * Allow user to adjust board size
 * Allow user to place the location of their own ships on the board
+* Allow user to choose how many ships to place on the board
 * Improve UX/UI so that the game is more visually interesting for the user

 # Data Model